ffund/intro-ml-tss21/notes/0-live-faq.md

 ### Illness or other exceptional situation

-If you are experiencing an illness or any other situation that might affect your academic performance in a class, please contact the student advocate: advocacy.tandonstudentlife@nyu.edu.
+If you are experiencing an illness or any other situation that might affect your academic performance in a class, please contact the student advocate: eng.studentadvocate@nyu.edu.
 The student advocate can reach out to your instructors to make arrangements on your behalf, when warranted.